 - Call 911 if there are injuries.

 - Call the police.
-In some areas police authorities may not come to every accident scene.
-They may consider factors such as the severity and location of the accident (e.g., some police authorities will not come to the scene if the accident is on private property).
+In some areas, police authorities may respond to every accident scene.
+They may consider factors such as the severity and location of the accident (some police authorities will not come to the scene if the accident is on private property).
 However, you should attempt to notify the police.
-You should also be aware that most policies require notification of police within a specified time period if the accident is a hit and run.
+You should also be aware that most policies require notification to the police within a specified time period if the accident is a hit and run.

 - Obtain names, addresses, and telephone numbers of other passengers and any witnesses.

-- If you have a camera, take photographs of the damage, the position of the cars, and the accident scene (e.g., traffic controls, visual obstacles).
+- If you have a camera or a cellphone, take photographs of the damage, and the accident scene (traffic controls, visual obstacles).